petrarca95/Notes/topics/Udemy/The Ultimate MySQL Botcamp/Sec1_2_Intro_Installation.md

-# What is a Database
+## What is a Database
 - A collection of data
 - A method for accessing and manipulating the data
 - A structured set of data with an interface

+## What is a Schema
+- a blueprint or outline of how the DB should be constructed

 An example of a "database" is a phone book.
 - With a phone book we can look up people